Chapter 46 BWV 128 Auf Christi Himmelfahrt allein

 Bach solves his problem unconventionally by inserting a segment of recitative into an aria which otherwise turns out to be as cheerful as the fantasia.

 The initial text is unambiguous----strike up a cheerful sound and announce to all----Jesus has taken His proper place and one day I shall join Him!
-Celebration is led by a solo trumpet, perhaps not used in the fantasia so as not to overshadow the festive horns.
-Trumpet and strings proclaim the ‘cheerful sounds’ with a mixture of fanfare and 'joy' motives.
+Celebration is led by a solo trumpet, perhaps not used in the fantasia so as not to overshadow the festive horns; Bach very seldom deploys these instruments together.
+Trumpet and strings proclaim the ′cheerful sounds′ with a mixture of fanfare and 'joy' motives.
 The principal melodic direction remains ascending, particularly when the bass enters.

-At this stage the aria has all the appearances of developing into a conventional ritornello da capo.
+At this stage the aria has all the appearances of developing into an orthodox ritornello da capo.

 This example serves to evidence the point.
 There are too many ideas and images to enable a coherent setting through the medium of aria or chorus; recitative was the only solution.
 But the opening lines of exhortation had clearly demanded a powerful setting which a conventional recitative texture would be less likely to achieve.